 Replacement insurance (Q.P.F. no. 5) is also offered by

 car dealerships.
-Dealerships must give you a distribution guide that describes, in particular, the product, the nature of the coverage and the exclusions; they are not authorized to explain to you the difference between the two products.
+It is mandatory for dealerships to provide you with information that describes the product, the nature of the coverage and the exclusions; they are not authorized to explain to you the difference between the two products.
 For this information, you must consult a certified professional—in other words, a damage insurance agent or broker.

 Regarding the purchase of replacement insurance from a dealership: